pivot-access-ltd/bma-offline-docs/src/how-to-connect-maas-networks-5164.md

 -   **balance-alb**: Adaptive load balancing, includes balance-tlb plus receive load balancing (rlb) for IPV4 traffic.
 This mode does not require any special switch support.
 ARP negotiation achieves load balancing in this case.

-5. Assign a MAC address to the aggregate device.
+5. Assign a *MAC address* to the aggregate device.

-6. Attach one or more tags, if desired.
+6. Attach one or more *Tags*, if desired.

-7. The interfaces aggregated into the bond interface are listed below the "Tags" field; use the "Primary" column to select the interface to act as the primary device.
+7. Select the *Primary* device.

 8. Select *Save* to register your changes.